diamonwiggins/kots-rocketchat/README.md

 # RocketChat KOTS Appliance
 This repository houses all the config needed to deploy a RocketChat KOTS appliance

+Once the KOTS appliance has been successfully deployed, the app will be available via https over the standard port.(eg. https://your-dns.example.com)

 ## Preflight Checks
 Checks that must pass before the KOTS appliance can come online
 - K8s cluster version must be higher than `1.15.0`